Donald Harvey: Investigation

-After keeping his crimes hidden for seventeen years, Harvey slipped in March 1987.
+After keeping his crimes hidden for seventeen years, Harvey slipped up in March 1987.
 An autopsy on John Powell, who had died abruptly after spending several months on life support following a motorcycle accident, revealed large amounts of cyanide in his system.
 Harvey became a person of interest when investigators learned he had been forced to resign from the Cincinnati VA hospital after he was caught stealing body parts for occult rituals.
 At the time, most hospitals did not vet orderlies as closely as doctors or nurses.
 When they brought Harvey in for questioning, he confessed to Powell's murder, claiming he had euthanized him with cyanide.

 Pat Minarcin, then an anchor at Cincinnati station WCPO-TV, found it unlikely that someone who had spent almost two decades caring for patients could suddenly kill one without having killed before.
 During his report on the night of Harvey's arrest, Minarcin asked on-air if there had been any other deaths.
 It was soon revealed that several nurses at Drake had raised concerns with administrators upon noticing a spike in deaths while Harvey was employed there, but they had been ordered to keep quiet.
 Not wanting to chance that he would be acquitted, the nurses contacted Minarcin and told him that there was evidence Harvey killed at least ten more people.
 Over the next several months, Minarcin investigated the suspicious deaths and amassed enough evidence to air a half-hour special report detailing evidence that linked Harvey to at least 24 murders in a four-year period.
 Harvey had been able to stay under the radar in part because he worked in an area of Drake where patients were not expected to survive.